phalcon-orphanage/docs/ja/reference/tutorial-invo-3.rst

     return $this->forward("products/index");

-Now, in the case of product updating, first we must present to the user the data that is currently in the edited record:
+Now, in the case of updating a product, we must first present the user with the data that is currently in the edited record:

 .. code-block:: php